 The next stop is approximately 5 miles (8.05 km) south in the town of Oakridge.
 There are several lodging options here, as well as dining, gas stations, small stores and a bicycle shop.
 Oakridge is considered the "Mountain Biking Capital of the Northwest" and caters to an active, outdoorsy crowd.
-If you love mountain biking, make plans to ride some of the area's famous single track trails.
+If you love mountain biking, make plans to ride some of the area's famous single-track trails.
 Guides and bike rentals are available in town.

 This is also a community of naturalists and gourmets.
 Truffle and mushroom hunters gather at the 3 Legged Crane Pub and Brewhouse.
-To visit the brewery turn left onto Hills St, then left onto Beach St and the left onto E 1st.
+To visit the brewery turn left onto Hills St, then left onto Beach St and then left onto E 1st.

 On the way out of town, stop to explore Green Waters Park on Hwy 58 at milepost 36.
-Visitor information, restrooms, picnic facilities, a children's play area, amphitheater and some woodsy hiking trails make this riverfront park an excellent rest stop.
+Visitor information, restrooms, picnic facilities, a children's play area, an amphitheater and some woodsy hiking trails make this riverfront park an excellent rest stop.